-"(a) IN GENERAL.-The great hall of the Capitol Visitor Center shall be known and designated as 'Emancipation Hall', and any reference to the great hall in any
+"(a) IN GENERAL.-The great hall of the Capitol Visitor Center shall be known and designated as 'Emancipation Hall', and any reference to the great hall in any law, rule, or regulation shall be deemed to be a reference to Emancipation Hall.

 "(b) EFFECTIVE DATE.-This section shall apply on and after the date of the enactment of this Act [Dec.
-18, 2007]."
+18,

-§ 5102.
+§5102.
 Legal description and jurisdiction of United States Capitol Grounds